SixArm/mast-cell-help/topics/anaphylaxis-emergency-treatment/index.md

     * Reduce likelihood of secondary injury: rest, do not drive, do not operate heavy machinery

-    * Reduce triggers as much as possible: retreat to safe room or mobile ienvironmental containment unit; lay down; breathe clean, fresh, trigger-free air.
+    * Reduce triggers as much as possible: retreat to safe room or mobile environmental containment unit; lay down; breathe clean, fresh, trigger-free air.